 Enterprise: $3200 per month

-Hubspot’s appeal lies in the sheer number of features it offers.
+HubSpot’s appeal lies in the sheer number of features it offers, it is a comprehensive CRM platform.
 It has hundreds of tools to manage sales, marketing, customer service, CMS, and operations.
-As an all-in-one platform, Hubspot eliminates the need for multiple third-party apps.
+As an all-in-one customer relationship management platform, HubSpot eliminates the need for multiple third-party apps.

 Furthermore, this CRM's sales pipeline is an indispensable tool for small businesses.
 It provides real-time deal tracking and analysis.
-Business owners can obtain detailed reports on productivity and team performance using the dashboard.
+Small business owners can obtain detailed reports on productivity and team performance using the dashboard.

-With robust automation and analytics, Hubspot scales easily to support the needs of rapidly growing teams.
+With robust automation and analytics, HubSpot scales easily to support the customer relationship needs of rapidly growing teams.

-It also offers SEO and content creation tools, Video hosting and management capabilities, features missing in most other CRMs.
+It also offers SEO and content creation tools, Video hosting and management capabilities, features missing in most other small business CRMs.

-Hubspot’s features can be overwhelming for small businesses that only need a small feature set.
-In addition, Hubspot has a forever free plan that comes loaded with features, including automation and chatbots.
+HubSpot’s features can be overwhelming for small businesses that only need a small feature set.
+In addition, HubSpot has a forever free plan that comes loaded with features, including automation and chatbots.
 However, costs can grow rapidly to as much as $3000 for the full range of its features.
-As such, it might be best to stick to the free plan, as it contains most of the features needed to meet your CRM requirements.
+As such, it might be best to stick to the free CRM plan, as it contains most of the features needed to meet your small business CRM requirements.

 Founded: 2020